-Most people travel to the UK by plane as the country is in fact an island.
-This said, you can also travel by train thanks to the EuroStar which connects Paris and Brussels to London by an underground tunnel under the English Chanel.
+Most people travel to the UK by plane as the country is an island.
+That said, you can also travel by train thanks to the EuroStar which connects Paris and Brussels to London by an underground tunnel under the English Channel.
 For more info check EuroStar.

 Flying to the UK is very accessible and the capital, London, is one of the most connected cities in the world!
 Thanks to frequent connections, and many destinations being able to fly direct to London around the globe.
 London is in fact one of the most popular destinations to fly to in the world, this is why you will find 5 airports around the city, serving the demand for air travel.

-The most international and convenient airport to fly to is London Heathrow.
+- The most international and convenient airport to fly to is London Heathrow.
 Its accessible from most capitals around the globe, specially offering important links to many European destinations (Paris, Amsterdam, Madrid, Rome etc) and key routes such as New York, Beijing, Los Angeles, Hong Kong, Mumbai, Singapore, Sydney, Auckland or Buenos Aires are all connected directly.
 Being only located 20 miles west of the city of London, Heathrow offers travellers the quickest route by metro into central London.
 From Heathrow you can also connect to most cities in the UK by coach, National Express is the company in-charge of this.
-Check how to travel from Heathrow to Central London here.

 Other Airports in the UK, popular by location and importance are Manchester (UK second largest City), Cardiff (Capital for Wales), Edinburgh (capital for Scotland), Birmingham, Leeds, East Midlands, Glasgow, Belfast (Northern Ireland).